solana-labs/solana/docs/src/tour-de-sol/participation/validator-public-key-registration.md

 To back-up your validator identify keypair, **back-up your "validator-keypair.json” file to a secure location.**

-## Link your Solana pubkey to a Keybase account
+## Link your Solana pubkey to a Keybase account {#link-your-solana-pubkey-to-a-keybase-account}

 You must link your Solana pubkey to a Keybase.io account.
 The following instructions describe how to do that by installing Keybase on your server.